 Three Days in Dunedin and the East Coast

-While most itineraries of the South Island centre themselves around Queenstown and the West Coast, I was eager to go “beyond the scenery” and discover more beyond of the beaten path.
+Most itineraries road tripping the South Island centre themselves around Queenstown and the West Coast.
+But I was eager to go “beyond the scenery” and discover more of the South Island.
 Enter Dunedin, a student-filled coastal city with a great cafe scene and the gateway to the glorious East Coast.

 Starfish Cafe – Buzzing little cafe down by the waterfront in Saint Claire’s beach.
 The vegan choc balls in the pastry cabinet were the perfect combo of salty-sweet.